The Ownership Gap | Bill Foss

 "I'm responsible for building people who are responsible for everything."

 • Teams decide without escalating.
-Not because they’re told to.
-Because the environment no longer punishes autonomous decisions.
+Not because they are told to.
+Because the environment no longer punishes an autonomous call.
 When judgment is genuinely trusted, people use it.

-• Work proceeds without review.
+• Work moves without review.
 Deliverables go out.
 Proposals get sent.
-Projects move forward.
-The quality is good — often different-good, sometimes better-good.
-Because people who own their work invest in it differently than people who are completing assignments.
+Projects move.
+The quality is good, often different-good, sometimes better-good.
+Because people who own their work invest in it differently than people completing an assignment.

-• Problems get solved without the founder.
-A business owner with a team of eight found that within six weeks of this shift, his team handled a major client issue without even telling him until it was resolved.
+• Problems get solved without you.
+A business owner with a team of eight found that within six weeks of this shift, his team handled a major client issue and only told him once it was resolved.
 Not because they were hiding it.
-Because it was their job — and for the first time, it actually felt that way.
+Because it was their job, and for the first time it actually felt that way.

-• Clients trust the team, not just the founder.
+• Clients trust the team, not just you.
 When the team operates with real authority, clients build real relationships with them.
-Those relationships are often more durable — because a team that owns the relationship is more responsive and more invested than a single founder stretched across too many accounts.
+Those relationships are often more durable, because a team that owns the relationship is more responsive and more invested than one person stretched across too many accounts.

 1

-Identify the specific beliefs driving involvement — not in theory, in practice.
+Find the specific beliefs driving your involvement.
+Not in theory, in practice.
 Where exactly does authority get reclaimed?
 What triggers the takeover?
-What does the team experience when the founder steps in?
+What does the team feel when you step in?
 The pattern is invisible because it feels like responsibility.

 2

-What does this founder actually do?
-How do they spend their time?
-What decisions belong to them, and which ones belong entirely to the team?
-This is an identity exercise, not an org chart exercise.
+What does this version of you actually do?
+How do you spend the time?
+Which decisions belong to you, and which belong entirely to the team?
+This is an identity exercise, not an org-chart exercise.

 3

-Create clear, structural boundaries around authority — not guidelines, rules.
+Build clear, structural boundaries around authority.
+Not guidelines, rules.
 The account manager makes concessions up to a threshold without approval.
-The project lead adjusts timelines within defined parameters.
-These rules make authority concrete instead of abstract and protect both the founder and the team during the transition.
+The project lead adjusts timelines inside defined limits.
+Rules make authority concrete instead of abstract, and they protect both you and the team during the handoff.

 4

-This is the identity shift itself.
-Moving from “I handle it” to “I build people who handle it.”
-This doesn’t happen through a management system.
-It happens through structured identity work that changes how the founder relates to their role, their team, and their business.
+This is the shift itself.
+Moving from "I handle it" to "I build people who handle it."
+It does not happen through a management system.
+It happens through structured identity work that changes how you relate to your role, your team, and your business.

 5